isomerpages/mlaw-sap/Resources/announcements/_posts/2024-08-21-post-Press Release: Publication of Guidelines for Scams Related Offences.md

 <p>To combat the growing menace posed by scams, Parliament introduced new
-offences under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 (“<strong>CDSA</strong>”) and Computer Misuse Act 1993 (“<strong>CMA</strong>”) in 2023.<a href="#_ftn2" rel="noopener noreferrer nofollow" target="_blank">[2]</a> The new CDSA and CMA offences target a critical component of the operation of scam syndicates – persons in Singapore who hand over control of their bank accounts or who disclose Singpass credentials to others, who are then able to use these accounts and credentials to commit scams and launder scam proceeds.</p>
+offences under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 (“<strong>CDSA</strong>”) and Computer Misuse Act 1993 (“<strong>CMA</strong>”) in 2023.<sup>[2]</sup> The new CDSA and CMA offences target a critical component of the operation of scam syndicates – persons in Singapore who hand over control of their bank accounts or who disclose Singpass credentials to others, who are then able to use these accounts and credentials to commit scams and launder scam proceeds.</p>
 <h4><strong>Guidelines</strong></h4>
 <p>The Guidelines aim to provide clarity on how the new CDSA and CMA offences
 should be sentenced.
 To send a strong deterrent signal, the Guidelines